HKOLWD/AlexaForce/README.md

 Make sure to define the userinfo endpoint in your Salesforce custom metadata in step 5.
 It resides on your main (not the site or community) salesforce domain (must end with salesforce.com!!), suffixed with /services/oauth2/userinfo.
 You should add this endpoint in Salesforce as a Remote Site.

 # Step 4: Create the APEX class in Salesforce
 To implement the handling of the Alexa requests on your Salesforce org, you will need to write an APEX class which extends alexaforce.AlexaForce.
 You can find an example in the classes folder of this git repo.
 It includes comments to get you up and running.
-If you used the model from this git report (AlexaModel.json), the SampleSkill.cls should work instantly.
+If you used the model from this git repo (AlexaModel.json), the SampleSkill.cls should work instantly.

 Go to the Setup menu.
 Find Build -> Develop -> Apex Classes and create a new Apex Class extending the alexaforce.AlexaForce class.